jhvanderschee/hugocodex/content/es/posts/_index.md

 ---
 ## About this blog

 In our blog we keep you updated on stuff that is going on at this website.
-Do you have a great topic or do you miss something?
-Drop me a line through twitter [@jhvanderschee](https://twitter.com/jhvanderschee).
+Our blog is currently only available in [English](/blog/).